5 Common Bugs Faced in UI Testing

 Form Validation Bugs

 These bugs are often overlooked as they are considered a low priority.
 In this case, a form might misbehave or throw errors if invalid characters are entered in the validation fields.
-Surpassing the maximum length of an input field also leads to errors.
+Surpassing the maximum length of an input field also leads to a grave UI issue.

 Developers must follow certain practices to avoid a malfunction while setting up the validation logic.
 Best practices include: